evelinawahlstrom/ad-assignment-client/README.md

 - **[To do](#to-do)**

 ## Technologies used
-React & dependencies needed , Redux, superagent react-google-login, Material-UI
+React & dependencies needed , Redux, superagent, react-google-login, Material-UI

 ## How to install